-Job seekers have been advised for long time to emphasize action verbs/action words/power words in their job-search applications.
-That action verbs/action words/power words associated with "what you did" are the keywords.
+Job seekers have been advised for a long time to emphasize action verbs/action words/power words in their job-search applications.
+Those action verbs/action words/power words associated with "what you did" are the keywords.
 In the vast majority of cases, they are nouns but they can be phrases too - like in examples below:

-Conducted research on success of security techniques in order to focus on the most successful strategies employed in the industry.
+Conducted research on the success of security techniques in order to focus on the most successful strategies employed in the industry.

 Consulted with local law enforcement to increase awareness of crime patterns and assist in investigations.

-Developed and institutionalized security standards and procedures, reducing thefts by ___%.
+Developed and institutionalizedsecurity standards and procedures, reducing thefts by ___%.